-Our IP specialists work at all stage of the IP life cycle and provide strategic advice about patent, trade mark and registered designs, as well as any IP-related disputes and legal and commercial requirements.
+Our IP specialists work at all stages of the IP life cycle and provide strategic advice about patent, trade mark and registered designs, as well as any IP-related disputes and legal and commercial requirements.

 Dan works on all aspects of the patent application process in the mechanical, electronics, and engineering sectors.
 This includes patent drafting and prosecution.
 He is also experienced in providing freedom to operate opinions and the freedom to operate process.